BumbleBee0819/OnlinePsychophysicsExperiment_AsymmetricMatching/README.md

 * [modulus](modulus/): Php codes.
 * [results](results/): Stores the saved .json data files (when `var dataSaveFile = 'modulus/@WriteDataJSON.php'`).
 * [stimuli](stimuli/): Image stimuli that are used in the experiment.

+4. **Local test:** The codes can be tested locally using [Ampps](https://www.ampps.com/downloads).
+After downloading the software, in terminal: